-Even worse, a leak can waste tons of water.
-One leaky faucet in your home dripping 10 times a wastes 3 liters of water a day.
-If it’s left for a year that would be about 347 gallons of water down the drain (1).
+On average, one leaky faucet in your home dripping 10 times a minute wastes about 3 liters of water per day.
+If it is allowed to keep dripping for a year, you are looking at about 347 gallons of water down the drain (1).

 How to Detect a Leak in a Kitchen Faucet

-There are two places water can leak from in a kitchen faucet:
+There are two main places where water can leak from a kitchen faucet:

 1. Leaking From the Spout

-This will be the most apparent leak, and it’s quite easy to detect.
-You might see a small drip from the faucet spout after you’ve turned the water off.
-Maybe you find you’re having to adjust the handle more to tighten it or get it in just the right position to prevent water flowing.
+This is the most obvious type of leak and should be easy to spot.
+You might notice a small drip from the faucet spout shortly after you turn the water off.
+Perhaps you find you need to turn the handle further to tighten it or move it to a specific position to prevent water from escaping.

-This type of leak tends to start slowly with an occasional drip and gets worse over time.
-If you suspect you have a leaky faucet in its early stages, there are easy ways to check if this is the case.
+Leaking from the spout tends to start slowly with an occasional drip and worsens over time.
+If you suspect you have a leaky faucet in its early stages, there are some easy ways to check.

-You can dry the sink after use and place a piece of paper towel underneath the spout.
-Alternatively, strategically place a cup or other container under the spout.
-Leave it for a few hours and check for moisture on the towel or water in the container.
+You can dry the sink after use and place a paper towel beneath the spout.
+Alternatively, place a cup or another container directly under the spout.
+Leave it for a few hours, then check for moisture on the towel or water in the container.

 2. The Base of the Faucet

-This type of leak is not as obvious.
-Inevitably, we splash water around the base of the faucet when water is running, and it pools on the sink deck.
+This type of leak is less obvious.
+Water is unavoidably splashed around the base of the faucet when water is running, and it often pools on the sink deck.

-To test for a leak in this area, dry the base of the faucet and surrounding area.
-These leaks happen when water is flowing, so turn the faucet on and look for water seepage from the bottom.
+To test for a leak in this area, dry the base of the faucet and the surrounding area.
+These leaks occur when water is flowing, so turn the faucet on and watch for water seeping from the bottom.

 Different Types of Kitchen Faucets

-Kitchen faucets come in many different designs, externally and internally.
-There are four different types of kitchen faucets.
+Kitchen faucets are available in many different styles, both externally and internally.
+There are four main categories of kitchen faucets.

-The compression faucet is easy to distinguish as it has two handles for hot and cold water.
-The other three (ball, cartridge, and ceramic disk faucets) all look similar externally with a single handle, but are different inside.
+The compression faucet is easily spotted as it has separate handles for hot and cold water.
+The other three types (ball, cartridge, and ceramic disk faucets) all look similar externally, with a single handle, but their inner parts are different.

-- Compression faucet: This has two handles, one for hot water and one for cold.
-The water generally comes from a central spout.
+• Compression faucet: This has two handles, one for hot water and one for cold.
+The water usually comes from a central spout.

-- Ball faucet: When taken apart, this faucet has a ball joint that controls water flow.
+• Ball faucet: This faucet has a ball joint inside that controls water flow.

-- Cartridge faucet: This has a single cartridge under the handle.
+• Cartridge faucet: This faucet has a single cartridge under the handle.

-- Ceramic disk faucet: A cartridge is found under the handle, which has a ceramic disk.
+• Ceramic disk faucet: A cartridge is under the handle, which has a ceramic disk.

 What Causes a Faucet to Leak?